Find Affordable College Courses

 undefined

-About 57% of those who receive a bachelor's degree in finance at Loyola Chicago are white.
+About 59% of those who receive a bachelor's degree in finance at Loyola Chicago are white.
 This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 6% more racial-ethnic minorities in its finance bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Loyola University Chicago with a bachelor's in finance.